AnggaR96s/Reforestation/README.md

-## How do you organize a space party?
-You planet.
+## How many apples grow on a tree?
+All of them!